List of No-ICO Tools for Crypto Traders and Investors

 - TokenSpread is a tool for arbitrage traders.
 It is basically a massive spreadsheet with prices of the biggest altcoins compared across every popular exchange (Binance, Bittrex, Bitstamp, Bitfinex, GDAX, EXMO…), highlighting the largest spreads.
 TokenSpread also offers an API subscription for $40 per month.

 - CoinLib is pretty much CoinMarketCap updated in real time.
 One interesting and unique tool is the best price explorer that will scan arbitrage opportunities for you and find the cheapes path to get your selected cryptocurrency.

-- LiveCoinWatch is another CMC but better with live updates, portfolio tracking and the option to disregard Korean markets which sometimes have a high premium.
+- LiveCoinWatch is another CoinMarketCap with live updates, portfolio tracking and the option to disregard Korean markets which sometimes have a high premium.

 - Bitgur also focuses on market cap and similar traditional performance indicators, whether you believe in them or not.
 The best value are the heat maps summarizing the state of the crypto market as a whole.

 - CryptoCompare is a great data resource with the basics for most cryptocurrencies - if you want to learn the basics such as if a coin is PoW or PoS without the marketing fluff that you usually get on blogs and forums.
 Another great thing is tracking by exchanges with live updates over multiple important fiat currency segments - such as markets on Korean exchanges at one page.